 Driving During Rainy Season vs. Dry Season

-Road conditions can be completely different during rainy season versus dry season.
+Road conditions can be completely different during the rainy season versus the dry season.
 During the dry season, most roads will be very easy to drive on.

 During rainy season it is more likely that you may have to deal with river crossings, flooded roads, trees down etc. This is especially a problem on dirt roads.